-A high LTV or lifetime value of a customer is what brands vie for, and personalized notifications through an app are key to this.
+A customer’s high LTV or lifetime value is what brands vie for, and personalized notifications through an app are critical to this.

-kill nurture two birds with one stone – you enable your team to execute their vision of the customer journey that they have painstakingly curated and progressively refined, and you also gain complete control of customer data.
+kill nurture two birds with one stone – you enable your team to execute their vision of the customer journey that they have painstakingly curated and progressively refined.
+You also gain complete control of customer data.

-This gives you better analytics and AI, more insights, and a way to perfect your messaging(via accurately timed push and in-app notifications that come as a welcome surprise rather than an annoying interruption, and copy that preserves your unique brand identity perfectly).
+This gives you better analytics and AI, more insights, and a way to perfect your messaging(via accurately timed push and in-app notifications that come as a welcome surprise rather than an annoying interruption and copy that perfectly preserves your unique brand identity).
 Such personalization improves the open rate by a whopping 800%.

 An app is a remarkable opportunity to identify and embrace your brand personality.
 Take luxury apparel brand Balenciaga’s app, for example – it is an aesthetically pleasing manifestation of the brand’s personality and values of progressiveness, minimalism, modernism, and commitment to ethics and sustainability.

 However, it is less about compact visual representation and messaging and more about the power of the mobile app.
 The Balenciaga app has also enabled the brand to take advantage of well-timed shopping reminders & flash opportunities, release exclusive products & collections, and provide loyalty-based discount opportunities which promote more installs, retain customers on the app, reinforce the brand image, and potentially garner earned media.